freeCodeCamp/freeCodeCamp/docs/troubleshooting-development-issues.md

 >
 > Although issues to improve the projects are welcomed, please avoid creating GitHub issues for prerequisite issues.
 They are out of the scope of this project.

-### Issues with the UI, Fonts, build errors, etc.
+### Issues missing the UI, Fonts, language strings, or build errors.

-If you face issues with the UI, Fonts or see builds errors a cleanup can be useful:
+When you build the client, Gatsby will cache the Fonts, language strings and UI. if one of them isn't cached run the following:

 ```console
 npm run clean